rbmk-project/rbmk/pkg/cli/stun/README.md

 ## Description

-Send a STUN Binding Request to the given ENDPOINT and print the reflexive transport address (public IP address and port) to standard output.
+Send a STUN Binding Request to the given `ENDPOINT` and print the reflexive transport address (public IP address and port) to standard output.

 ## Arguments

 ### `ENDPOINT`

-The ENDPOINT argument should be in the form HOST:PORT.
+The ENDPOINT argument should be in the form `HOST:PORT`.
 For example:

 - `stun.l.google.com:19302`